Building your career at British Sugar

 There are opportunities to work on projects and secondments across functions and sites to learn new skills or even move your career in a completely new direction.

 People are encouraged to develop throughout their careers at British Sugar.
 This could be in terms of technical skills such as operating a particular piece of machinery to behavioural skills such as prioritisation.

-We invest 12% of our wage bill in learning and development solutions to ensure our people have the skills not only to do the role they are doing but to prepare them for the next step.
+We invest in learning and development solutions to ensure our people have the skills not only to do the role they are doing but to prepare them for the next step.
 However the true extent of our investment in people is far greater than that.
 We know people learn most of their skills outside of the classroom and so we encourage and facilitate our people to learn from each other and from experience and use formal face to face courses only where no other option is available.

 We have a number of development programmes available including Lead the Way, Management fundamentals, Graduate and Apprenticeship schemes and the Operations Technician’s Qualification & Credit framework.
 For those outside of these programmes there are lots of other learning solutions available covering topics like resilience, personal effectiveness and mindfulness.

 Where possible we try to promote our own at British Sugar and look across the talent we have in all areas of the business when recruiting.
 There are always a number of projects taking place across the business which offer secondment opportunities for our people where they can gain experience working in other areas of the business.